How Long Is Too Long Without Sex in a Relationship?

 How often should a couple have sex?

 First things first — there’s no right or wrong when it comes to how often a couple should have sex.
-Researchers have looked into this, of course.
+There is no magic number, and there is no answer that marks your relationship as a failure.

 A study of 26,000 Americans revealed that the average monogamous couple had sex 54 times a year — a little under once a week.
 But keep in mind that doesn’t mean every monogamous couple should be having sex once a week.
 Multiple factors come into the mix, such as the factors preventing sex mentioned above, as well as age and lifestyle.